MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TCS-Transactions.md

     |**TCS Payable Account**|-100|
     |**Sales Account**|-10000|

-## TCS to be calculated on Customer Advance Payment (through General Journal/Cash Receipt Journal)
+## TCS to be calculated on Customer Advance Payment (through General Journal or Cash Receipt Journal)

 - For example, advance payment received from customer for INR 10,000 on which 1% TCS is applicable for Nature of collection “Scrap”